Current Board Members

 Michelle Owens Hayward is executive director for elementary and middle level education for Fayetteville Public Schools, Arkansas.
 She is an officer and board member for the Arkansas Association of Middle Level Administrators, and is a co-director of the Arkansas Schools to Watch initiative.
 Michelle received the AMLE Distinguished Educator award in 2013 and was named National Distinguished Principal for Middle School in 2008 and 2014.
 She serves as a co-director of the Arkansas Schools to Watch program.
 Additionally, Michelle participated in the authorship and development of the Arkansas Code of Ethics for Professional Educators Contact Michelle at firstname.lastname@example.org

-Christine Thielen, an educator for more than 15 years, is a middle school math and social studies teacher at Lincoln Middle School, and she serves as the middle school math department chairperson for District 64 Public Schools in Park Ridge-Niles, Illinois.
-Christine also serves as an adjunct instructor of middle level education at North Park University and National-Louis University.
-She has presented at the AMLE annual conference and the National Council of Teachers of Mathematics conference.
-Contact Christine at firstname.lastname@example.org
+Christine Thielen, an educator for more than 15 years, is a middle school math teacher at Lincoln Middle School in Park Ridge, Illinois.
+Christine also serves as an adjunct instructor of middle level education classes and she enjoys sharing her passion for middle level education with pre-service teachers through this role.
+She has also presented at the AMLE annual conference and the National Council of Teachers of Mathematics conference.
+Contact Christine at email@example.com

 Board Qualifications and Composition